New

 It means that Instagram assumes accounts don’t necessarily want to interact with brands like users normally would with actual people, so it does not tend to put verified accounts at the top.

+Yes.
 Open the profile icon at the bottom-right corner (on the mobile app).
 Select the three horizontal lines at the top-right and open Settings.

-Restricting users or accounts don’t have an effect on follower or following list visibility.
+Restricting users or accounts doesn’t have an effect on follower or following list visibility.
+The restricted users can still view your Instagram followers or following list.

+No. There’s no trick or tool that can show you a private Instagram account’s followers list.
 The only way to find out is to send the user a follow request and wait to be accepted to view the account’s following list.

 About the Author